 - Who are the model.
 Does the photographer have a number of different models to work with or will you have to find someone.

 - How does the photographer edit?
-Does he/ she use filters.
+Does he/ she use presets.
 How much editing will they do for the shoot? (will she photoshop skin, creases, fly away hairs etc)

 - Location.
 Discuss the location of hair and make up prep as well as the location for the shoot.

 - Time.
 Ask how much time they are willing to contribute to the shoot.
 Will he/she only shoot for 1-2 hours or be available for the whole day.
 One of the most important things to remember when planning a shoot is NEVER expect it to run on time.
 Having a photographer with a time frame can be daunting if hair/make up is running late or the model didn't arrive on time.